-If you, too, made a vow to eat better this year, this recipe may help.
-It definitely achieves some of the goals I set for myself—to eat more veggies, whole grains, and fiber and less meat and fat, and (as always) fewer calories.
+If you, too, made a vow to eat better this year, this recipe, which is one of 75 in my new Kindle book, The 2 Day a Week Diet Cookbook, may be a big help.
+Aside from being low-cal yet hearty, it definitely achieves some of the goals most of us are setting for ourselves these days—to eat more veggies, whole grains, and fiber, and less meat and fat.

 Hearty Curried Lentil, Brown Rice-Vegetable Soup